Buying Property in France from Abroad — Guide

 Tax considerations

-- Registration fees (droits de mutation) — Approximately 7-8% of the purchase price for existing properties, lower for new builds
+- Registration fees (droits de mutation) — approximately 7–8% of the purchase price for existing properties, lower for new builds

-- Annual property tax (taxe fonciere) — Varies significantly by commune and property
+- Annual property tax (taxe foncière) — varies significantly by commune and property

-- Capital gains tax on eventual sale — Reduced progressively based on years of ownership
+- Capital gains tax on eventual sale — reduced progressively based on years of ownership

 Common pitfalls to avoid